aoi-ue/CAndCPlusPlus/README.md

 ### Resources to research work 🤔

+- [ ] Prepare for concurrency and concurrent programming with MulitThreads and Cores

+- [ ] Read up on Static_assert, Varadic Templates, Ranged Based For Loops, Initializer List, noexcept, override, move semantics, Lambda functions, unordered containers, Explicit default or delete generated functions

+- [ ] Write a code example on Strongly Typed Enums == static_cast <int> (color::Red)

+- [ ] Write a code example on Smart Pointer using nullptr, Smart Contructs to manage memory

+- [ ] Write a code example of Vector, BEque, List, String, Set, Map, Stack, Queue, BitSet

-- [ ] Write a code example of Function Templating
+- [ ] Write a code example of Function Templating and TMP

 - [ ] Experiment: Generic Programming using blueprint template that generate codes